rtr2421/rtr2421.github.io/welcome.md

 We recognize people have other things to do.
 Our schedule is largely based on availability of our youth and mentors.
 Typically we meet two evenings during the week and then all day Saturday.
 Toward the competitions, we may meet more often, or individual teams may decide to meet.
 You do not need to come to all meetings, in fact most people don't.

 There are few meetings outside the build season.
-Once the last competition is over we typically don't get back together until October when we start with a few interest sessions to get the teem back together for the next year.
+Once the last competition is over we typically don't get back together until October when we start with a few interest sessions to get the team back together for the next year.

 ## Interested?